Sámi people: Border conflicts

-Sápmi, the Sámi traditional lands, cross four national borders.
-Traditional summer and winter pastures sometimes lie on different sides of the borders of the nation-states.
-In addition to that, there is a border drawn for modern-day Sápmi.
-Some state that the rights (for reindeer herding and, in some parts, even for fishing and hunting) include not only modern Sápmi but areas that are beyond today's Sápmi that reflect older territories.
-Today's "borders" originate from the 14th to 16th centuries when land-owning conflicts occurred.
-The establishment of more stable dwelling places and larger towns originates from the 16th century and was performed for strategic defence and economic reasons, both by peoples from Sámi groups themselves and more southern immigrants.
+Sápmi, the Sámi traditional lands, crosses the national borders of four nation-states.
+Traditional summer and winter pastures sometimes lie on different sides of these borders.
+In addition, there is a border drawn for modern-day Sápmi.
+Some state that the rights (for reindeer herding and, in some parts, even for fishing and hunting) include not only modern Sápmi but areas beyond it that reflect older territories.
+Sápmi's "borders" originate from the 14th–16th centuries, when land-owning conflicts occurred.
+The establishment of more-stable dwelling places and larger towns began in the 16th century for strategic-defence and economic reasons, both by peoples from Sámi groups themselves and by immigrants from further south.

-Owning land within the borders or being a member of a siida (Sámi corporation) gives rights.
-A different law enacted in Sweden in the mid-1990s gave the right to anyone to fish and hunt in the region, something that was met with skepticism and anger amongst the siidas.
+Owning land within the borders or being a member of a siida bestows rights on an individual.
+A different law enacted in Sweden in the mid-1990s gave anyone the right to fish and hunt in the region, which was met with skepticism and anger among the siidas.

-Court proceedings have been common throughout history, and the aim from the Sámi viewpoint is to reclaim territories used earlier in history.
+Court proceedings have been common throughout history.
+The aim from the Sámi viewpoint is to reclaim territories used earlier in history.
 Due to a major defeat in 1996, one siida has introduced a sponsorship "Reindeer Godfather" concept to raise funds for further battles in courts.
 These "internal conflicts" are usually conflicts between non-Sámi land owners and reindeer owners.
-Cases question the Sámi ancient rights to reindeer pastures.
+Cases question the Sámi's ancient rights to reindeer pastures.
 In 2010, Sweden was criticized for its relations with the Sámi in the Universal Periodic Review conducted by the Working Group of the Human Rights Council.

-The question whether the fjeld's territory is owned by the governments (crown land) or by the Sámi population is not answered.
+The question of whether the territory of the fjeld is owned by the governments (crown land) or by the Sámi population has not yet been answered.

-From an Indigenous perspective, people "belong to the land", the land does not belong to people, but this does not mean that hunters, herders, and fishing people do not know where the borders of their territories are located as well as those of their neighbors.
+From an Indigenous perspective, the land does not belong to people; rather, people belong to the land.
+However, this does not mean that hunters, herders, and fishers do not know where the borders of their territories are located, as well as those of their neighbors.

 Culture

-To make up for past suppression, the authorities of Norway, Sweden and Finland now make an effort to build up Sámi cultural institutions and promote Sámi culture and language.
+To make up for past suppression, the authorities of Norway, Sweden, and Finland now make efforts to build up Sámi cultural institutions and promote Sámi culture and language.

 Sámi identity symbols

-Although the Sámi have considered themselves to be one people throughout history, the idea of Sápmi, a Sámi nation, first gained acceptance among the Sámi in the 1970s, and even later among the majority population.
-During the 1980s and 1990s, a Sámi flag was created, a Sámi anthem was written, and the date of a national day was established.
+Although the Sámi have considered themselves to be one people throughout history, the idea of Sápmi, a Sámi nation, first gained acceptance among the Sámi in the 1970s and even later among the majority population.
+During the 1980s and 1990s, a Sámi flag was created, a Sámi anthem was written, and a date was established for a national day.